soroushElz/ElzChat/README.md

 | **STOMP Sub** | `/user/topic/chat` | `SUB` | Subscribe to receive real-time incoming messages |
 | **REST API** | `/api/v1/chat/messages/pending` | `GET` | Retrieve undelivered messages accumulated while offline |

----

-#### 🧪 Integration tests (end-to-end)

 This project uses integration tests to validate end-to-end behavior of the real-time messaging and offline catch-up flows.
-See the integration test method `testSendMessage_andRead_bySubscribers()` in the test class `WebSocketEndpointIT` for a concrete example: it exercises sending a STOMP message, broadcasting to active subscribers, and verifying pending message storage and retrieval for offline users — see the test implementation here: https://github.com/soroushElz/ElzChat/blob/main/src/test/java/com/example/ChatApplication/WebSocketEndpointIT.java#L108-L172
+See the integration test method `testSendMessage_andRead_bySubscribers()` in the test class `WebSocketEndpointIT` for a concrete example: it exercises sending a STOMP message, broadcasting to active subscribers, and verifying pending message storage and retrieval for offline users — see the test

-The integration tests run against the embedded server and messaging stack to ensure the full stack (authentication, WebSocket/STOMP endpoints, persistence, and REST catch-up) behaves correctly in realistic scenarios.